RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-common-issues.markdown

 </p>
 </div>

-Let's pretend that this is a very deep network ;), and each node has exactly the same weights.
+Let's pretend that the above is a very deep network ;), and each node has exactly the same weights.
 Then, the final output is on the order of $W^nx$.
 So if $W$'s elements are slightly over 1, outputs could explode.
-On the other hand, if $W$'s elements are slightly below 1, output could diminish to 1.
+On the other hand, if $W$'s elements are slightly below 1, output could diminish to 0.
 In [the batch gradient derivation](./2022-01-14-deep-learning-optimizations.markdown), we saw how gradient at one layer depends on the gradient of its output through **the chain rule**: $\frac{\partial{J}}{\partial{w_i}}$.
 Since the output is exponential w.r.t any layer, this gradient is also "exponential", intuitively.

 $$
 \begin{gather*}